brookeburdick/CheckinChecker/README.md

 a.
 First install the pkg
 b.
 Run the script AFTER the pkg is installed
 c.
 Run once per computer
+4. Create a policy to run the Checkin Script once per day
 5. After that, the program will run in the background of the Mac even if it stops checking into Jamf.

 **Customization**